pieroproietti/penguins-eggs/README.md

 ### backup
 From version 8.0.10 You can use the backup mode by simply adding --backup in the produce command.
 This way eggs will save your users data and accounts and will not add a live user, you will have to log in with the main user of your system with the his password. **Note:** since eggs always configures autologin, you may have a security risk with valuable data.
 Use this option only for your personal stuff and do not share the iso on the network.

+We have two new commands: ```eggs syncfrom``` (restore) and ```eggs syncto``` (backup).
+* ```eggs produce``` just remove users accounts and home.
+This let to have working servers examples;
+* ```eggs produce --backup``` remove servers and users data from live, and put them on a LUKS volume.

+A working installation, can easily sync users and servers data from a luks-eggs-backup:
+* ```eggs syncto -f /tmp/luks-eggs-backup``` (backup users and servers data to LUKS volume /tmp/luks-eggs-backup)

+A new installation, can easyly get users and servers data from a luks-eggs-backup:
+* ```eggs syncfrom from -f /tmp/luks-eggs-backup``` (restore users and servers data from the LUKS volume /tmp/luks-eggs-backup)

+**NOTE:**
+* krill: ```sudo eggs install --cli``` will restore users and servers data automatically;
+* installing with calamares: when installation is finished, you need to mount the rootdir of your installed system and, give the following command: ```sudo eggs syncfrom -f /path/to/luks-eggs-backup -r /path/to/rootdir```
+* it's possbile actually to change the nest directory, editing configuration file ```/etc/penguins-eggs.d/eggs.yaml```.
+Example: ```set snapshot_dir: '/opt/eggs/'```, but you can't use the following: /etc, /boot, /usr and /var.

+**DISCLAIM:** using this new feathures can be dangerous for your data:
+* ```syncfrom``` replace all users homes and all servers homes with data from the luck-eggs-backup, Force this data in not appropriate system can easily end in a long disaster recovery;
+* I want stress you again on the fact we are working with a **live filesystem** mounted binded to the **REAL filesystem**.
+This mean who removing a directory under the nest, usually ```/nest/ovarium/filesystem.squashfs```, mean remove it from the REAL filesystem.
+So, if something went wrong during the iso production and You remain with live filesystem again binded, the shortest way to solve the problem is sumply to reboot.

 ### krill
 Starting with eggs 8.0.0 I included a new CLI installer named krill. krill let you to install your system in a nice CLI interface using the same, configuration created by eggs for [calamares](calamares.io).
 This lead to have "about the same" experience installing, from old distros to new one and for GUI and CLI.
 To force using krill in place of calamares in a GUI system just: **sudo eggs install --cli**